 - In 1308 AD, Yadava kingdom was defeated.
 The king was Ramachandra.

 - In 1310, Kakatiya kingdom was defeated.
 The king was Prataparudra II.

 - In 1311 AD, Hoysala kingdom was defeated.
 The king was Vira Ballala III.

 - In 1311 AD, Pandyan kingdom of Madurai was defeated.
 The king was Vira Pandya.

-- Turkish monopoly over higher position was ended.
+- Under his reign, Turkish monopoly over higher position was ended.
 People were recruited on the basis of talent e.g. Malik Kafur.

 - He introduced two new systems in military

 - Dagh - It is nothing but Branding of Horses (War horses were used to be imported).
 The moment the horses were imported, they

 would put a Dagh in order to avoid corruption of including Indian horses.